MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 ## Onboard devices to Microsoft Defender for Endpoint

 Microsoft Defender for Endpoint supports several options to onboard devices.
-For current guidance, see [Onboard devices and configure Microsoft Defender for Endpoint capabilities](/microsoft-365/security/defender-endpoint/onboard-configure) in the Defender for Endpoint documentation.
+For current guidance, see [Onboard to Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/onboarding) in the Defender for Endpoint documentation.

 ## Coexistence with Microsoft Configuration Manager